rohan-paul/Awesome-JavaScript-Interviews/React/Virtual-DOM-and-Reconciliation-Algorithm.md

 ### Simple ans to why React app load faster is - its Because of virtual DOM.

 The virtual DOM is a tree based on JavaScript objects created with React that resembles a DOM tree.
 Each time you need to change something in the DOM, React employs a different algorithm that exclusively re-renders the DOM nodes that have changed.
+Meaning, React allows developers to write code as if the entire page is rendered on each change while in the underhood React ONLY renders sub-components that have actually changed.

 ### What is DOM rendering